AnhTVc/SSTP-Client-iOS/README.md

 - Xcode 9.0+

 ### Contact
 This is the incomplete version.

-If you are interested, contact me skype: tranvietanh.hust@gmail.com or email: tranvietanh.hust@gmail.com.
-I can help you with small fee.
+Go to get demo, connect me via  skype: tranvietanh.hust@gmail.com or email: tranvietanh.hust@gmail.com.
+I can help you with some fee.